ezrec/uv3dp/README.md

       lift                 Alters layer lift properties
       resin                Changes all properties to match a selected resin retract              Alters layer retract properties
+      select               Select to print only a range of layers

     Options for 'bed':